trgrimm/trgrimm.github.io/_posts/2024-04-19-abalone_tidymodels.md

 Data for this analysis comes from a [Kaggle playground prediction competition](https://www.kaggle.com/competitions/playground-series-s4e4/overview) titled "Regression with an Abalone Dataset".
 This Kaggle data is synthetically generated from a real dataset of various physical measurements contained [here](https://archive.ics.uci.edu/dataset/1/abalone) on the UC Irvine Machine Learning Repository.

 Abalones are a group of marine gastropod mollusks found in various cold waters across the world.
 Typically, the age of an abalone is determined by cutting through its shell and counting the number of rings in a microsope.
 This process can be time-consuming.
-So, we want to use statistical/machine learning methods to predict the number of rings using other physical measurements that are more easily obtained.
+So, we want to use data-driven ML methods to predict the number of rings using other physical measurements that are more easily obtained.

 Here's a picture of abalone: